Skip to content

 » READ MORE: Paul George hyperextends his left knee in Sixers’ preseason win at Atlanta Hawks

 A reason this timing felt particularly cruel?
-It came on the heels of the Sixers’ official announcement that Joel Embiid will not play in the preseason.
-It is part of the season-long management plan for the 2023 NBA Most Valuable Player, following February knee surgery and playing in the Olympics.
+It came on the heels of the Sixers’ announcement that Joel Embiid will not play in the preseason.
+It is part of the season-long management plan for the 2023 NBA MVP, following February knee surgery and playing in the Olympics.

-But the news left coach Nick Nurse already fielding questions about his team’s preparations without Embiid, who did not make this road trip and has not yet scrimmaged since training camp began two weeks ago.
-The coach said that practices still typically begin with drilling “all the Joel actions” that require the big man to fend off double-teams, and for teammates to operate around him.
-Nurse also shared he “axed” that segment for Monday’s shootaround.
+But the news left coach Nick Nurse already fielding questions about his team’s preparations without Embiid, who did not make this road trip and has not scrimmaged since training camp began two weeks ago.
+The coach said practices still typically begin with drilling “all the Joel actions” that require the big man to fend off double-teams and for teammates to operate around him.
+Nurse also shared that he “axed” that segment for Monday’s shootaround.

 “We still do some of them when [Embiid] isn’t here,” Nurse said, “because we have other guys that just need to learn the spacing and the cutting and all that kind of rhythm.”